vemvb123/Transformer/README.md

 # Transformer

-This project is for coding a transformer from scratch.
+This project is for coding a transformer from scratch with JAX.

 The transformer was used for language translation through the opus translation dataset.